Banksia victoriae

-Banksia victoriae, commonly known as Woolly Orange Banksia, is a species of large shrub or small tree in the plant genus Banksia.
+Banksia victoriae, commonly known as woolly orange banksia, is a species of large shrub or small tree in the plant genus Banksia.
 It occurs in Western Australia between Northampton, Western Australia and Kalbarri, with the occasional plant further north as far as Zuytdorp Nature Reserve.

 Description

-B. victoriae generally grows as a tall shrub, but older plants sometimes attain a tree habit, growing as high as seven metres.
+B. victoriae typically grows as a tall shrub, but older plants sometimes attain a tree habit, growing as high as seven metres.
 It has smooth grey back and densely hairy stems.
 Leaves are 15 to 30 cm long and 2.5 to 4 cm wide, with deep triangular lobes and woolly surfaces.
 Flowers occur in typical Banksia "flower spikes", inflorescences made up of hundreds of pairs of flowers densely packed in a spiral about a woody axis.
 B. victoriae's inflorescence is orange, 7 to 12 cm long.
 After flowering, up to 30 follicles develop in the flower spike.
 These are usually concealed by withered flower parts, which persist on the spike for a long time.